airbytehq/airbyte/docs/access-management/rbac.md

 Role Based Access Control allows a user with Administrative access to apply roles to users, granting different levels of permission within an organization or workspace.

+RBAC roles don’t require a customer to use SSO and can be enabled on any organization.

 ## Workspace Resource Roles
 A user can have at most one role of this kind per workspace.
 Permissions are scoped to the specific workspace in which the user has this role.